dnvriend/sbt-scaffold-play/README.md

 - spark
 - swagger

-You can also type `all` to get scalariform, sbtheader, buildinfo, fp, json, loggng, anorm, akka and swagger.
+You can also type `all` to get scalariform, sbtheader, buildinfo, fp, json, loggng, anorm, akka, circuitbreaker and swagger.

 Enabling all features will add the following structure to `play-seed`: